Meredith Music Festival: Ticketing

-The event is usually "sold out" before the date.
-Ticketing is implemented via a system which sees the first allocation distributed through a 'Subscriber Ticket Ballot' - allowing half of the total allocation of tickets randomly distributed to 'subscribers' already on MMF's email list.
+The event is usually sold out before the date.
+As of 2007 ticketing was implemented via a system which sees the first allocation distributed through a 'Subscriber Ticket Ballot' – allowing half of the total allocation of tickets randomly distributed to 'subscribers' already on MMF's email list.
 Subscribers are notified in August and need to purchase their tickets within a set period of time.

 The second allocation is sold in record stores in Melbourne, Geelong, Ballarat and the Surf Coast as has been the case in previous years.
 These go on sale after the Ballot closes.
 The third allocation is distributed online.

-Then...finally...despite all our best efforts, we assume there will still be some disappointed people out there.
-So...in an effort to mend some potential broken hearts...there will be a finite quantity of tickets issued by Aunty at her complete personal discretion.
-These will be allocated to some of those that she considers to be, for example, most passionate, or deserving, or unlucky, or having traveled the farthest, or been there the most times, etcetera.
-These can only be applied for after the rest of the tickets have sold out.